vanstop/Dungeon-Brawl/README.md

 ## 🔥 What is Dungeon Brawl

-A top-down Shooter, mobile in which you can throw fireballs to destroy enemies.
+A top-down shooter, mobile in which you can throw fireballs to destroy enemies.
 In multiplayer mode you can battle against your friends and in single player play against slimes.

 ## 🎮 Controls